codegram/spinach/README.markdown

 Conceived as an alternative to Cucumber, here are some of its design goals:

-* Step maintainability: since features map to their own classes, their steps are just methods of that class.
+- Step maintainability: since features map to their own classes, their steps are just methods of that class.
 This encourages step encapsulation.

-* Step reusability: In case you want to reuse steps across features, you can always wrap those in plain ol' Ruby modules.
+- Step reusability: In case you want to reuse steps across features, you can always wrap those in plain ol' Ruby modules.

-Spinach is tested against **2.0, 2.1, 2.2 and 2.3** as well as **JRuby 9000**.
+Spinach is tested against Ruby MRI **2.4, 2.5, 2.6 and 2.7** as well as **latest JRuby 9000**.

 ## Getting started